The Life of a Begonia Petal

 There were tears in her eyes, but he kissed them away.
 "It's very hard doing something I hate just to get my dream job."
 She tucked her head into the crook of his neck.
 "I hate being away from you, James, I really do."

 "James, I love you."
-She disappeared in his arms, swallowed up by his kiss and embrace.
+She disappeared in his arms then, swallowed up by his kiss and his embrace.

 10-James' seventh year, Easter holidays

 Alethea's letters had been spotty since their consummation, but there were more now, like how it'd been when she'd first written him after Hogwarts.
 It didn't bother him as much, because he knew she was his.